Hinode logo

 A full-working example of this guide is available on GitHub .
 Visit customization-demo.gethinode.com for a live demo.

 In the first step, we will create a basic documentation site using the Hinode template.
-The site will be in English only, with a main section called Blog
+The site will be in English only, with a main section called Blog.

 We will now create a new site using the Hinode template.
-Follow the first step of the guide on how to
+Follow the first step of the guide on how to Set Up a New Site Using the Hinode Template.
+Give the repository a recognizable name, such as customization-demo.

 For the purpose of this guide we will support the English language only.
 Be sure to create a new branch first, so you can test any changes before publishing them.
-The remainder of this guide uses the develop
+The remainder of this guide uses the develop branch for development and the main branch for production.
+Start a local server to test the site is working as expected.
+Navigate in your browser to the local address (http://localhost:1313/ by default) to visually inspect the site.

 npm run start